Mindset Family Therapy

 Constant and excessive:

-If these statements sound familiar, don’t stress too much about it.
+If these worries sound familiar, don’t stress too much about it.
 There is help for you.

 Be sure to consult your medical provider so they can refer you to a clinician that can conduct a thorough assessment for moral scrupulosity OCD.
-You might want to also go here to find a mental health provider.
+You might want to go here to find a mental health provider.
+If you reside in Utah, you can also go here to schedule an appointment with a clinician who understands your pain.

 Be patient with yourself.
 You can be imperfectly good and develop psychological flexibility.
 Stay hopeful.
 You can do it!